Twig Adventures

 Route: CR 580 to Upper Huerfano/Lily Lake Trailhead to the Northwest Gully, easy Class 3

-Sandy and TS decided to extend their vacation in CO, as there was still plenty to explore.
+Sandy decided to extend her vacation in CO and join me, as there was still plenty to explore.
 We shifted our focus to the Sangre De Cristo range, with a visit to Jolly Rancher in Rosita and some 14ers to the south.
 We spent a night at JR’s awesome place for a nice night talking trail.

 Visitors are free to clamber all over and so we did.
 We of course had to go all the way to the top, feeling the ironworks sway in the breeze.
 Some of the stairwells and balustrades lack safety rails, while others are missing deck plates.
 Questionable welds abound.
 Of all the mountains I climbed this summer, this non-mountain might have been the most dangerous…LOL.